-On upflow units secure the combustion air intake pipe to the air intake coupling by using a take apart rubber coupling supplied with the furnace or a plastic coupling.
-Also, the intake coupling may be inverted to allow the intake pipe to be glued directly to it.
-After inverting the coupling, secure it to the furnace top with screws.
+On upflow units secure the combustion air intake pipe directly to the air intake coupling.
 On counterflow units secure the combustion air intake pipe to the air intake coupling using the rubber coupling and worm gear hose clamps provided with the unit.
 The counterflow rubber coupling allows service removal of air intake piping internal to the furnace blower compartment.
 The combustion air intake pipe can also be secured directly to the counterflow unit air intake pipe coupling.